 In stark contrast to the multi-layered and panoramic nature of the Vietnamese American accounts, Huynh’s work is an intimate close-up which takes small and slow steps, much as the baby in the story does.
 Ma tackles one of the best known narratives of the Vietnam War: the mass exodus by boat and the refugee camps throughout Southeast Asia.

 These are the stories many of us heard over and over again throughout our childhoods.
 In The Best We Could Do Bui dedicates part of the narrative to the escape by boat and her family’s time on Pulau Besar; Huynh zooms right in, mimicking the slow and uncertain waiting of the refugee camp.
-Unlike the other comics, however, Ma is a more impressionistic and poetic rendering.
-Based on his family’s experience on Pulau Bidong before he was born, their names appear at the end of the book.
+Unlike the other comics, however, Ma is a more impressionistic and poetic rendering rather than a memoir per se.
+The story is based on his family’s experience on Pulau Bidong before he was born, and their names appear at the end of the book.
 The island camp off the coast of Malaysia is the same one my own family passed through along with an estimated quarter of a million Vietnamese.
 As Huynh explained to Peril magazine:

 This is a comic book about experiences spoken in hushed tones, as a way of understanding my parents, how I was brought up, my values, and detailing events before I was alive.
 And so, ‘ma’ – an active consciousness of a gap in memory, understanding, time, space.